ezzabuzaid/Testing-Workshop/slides.md

 - Support all popular frameworks.
 - Have rich API.
 - Provide mocking API.
-- Can be used with esbuild, webpack, ...etc
+- Can be used with ESBuild, webpack, ...etc

 ---

 # Test Suite & Test Case

-<p>Test Suite is group of related test cases that speak about a functionallity or behaviour.</p>
+<p>Test Suite is a group of related test cases that speak about functionality or behaviour.</p>
 <p>Test Case is the setup, invokation, and assertion of the unit under test, <span>it should do one thing: assert single output or verify one behaviour</span></p>

 <ul>